-Develop and provide general safety training courses in UW laboratory safety, such as the instructor-led Laboratory Safety Practices and online Laboratory Safety Compliance courses.
+Develop and provide general safety training courses in UW laboratory safety practices.

-4. UW Chemical Hygiene Officer (CHO)
+5. UW Chemical Hygiene Officer (CHO)

 The Director of EH&S will appoint a University CHO to assist the laboratory CHOs to interpret the policies and requirements in the LSM as needed and to recommend changes in policies and programs as needed.
 This individual can be contacted by emailing ehsdept@uw.edu or by telephone to 206.543.7262.